Jo-anne: You travel a great deal. Where do you live now?

 Jo-anne: What is one striking memory from one of your photography trips?

-Koi: I have an intense affinity for astronomy and geospace science—my secret love-affair, so photographing the Aurora Borealis (Northern Lights) in Iceland for the first time is a breath-taking memory.
+Koi: I have an intense affinity for astronomy—my secret love-affair, so photographing the Aurora Borealis (Northern Lights) in Iceland for the first time is a breath-taking memory.

 Jo-anne: What is New York like to work and live in as an urban creative?